ZhifengGu/B3PPs/README.md

-# B3P2Augur
+# Augur
-B3P2Augur is a blood-brain barrier penetrating peptide(B3PPs) classification prediction tool that can determine whether an input amino acid sequence belongs to B3PPs.
+Augur is a blood-brain barrier penetrating peptide(B3PPs) classification prediction tool that can determine whether an input amino acid sequence belongs to B3PPs.

 # Data
-The original B3PPs sequences and non-B3PPs data are stored in ./B3PPs/B3P2Augur Data/Raw data/Training.txt(2851 sequences) and ./B3PPs/B3P2Augur Data/Raw data/Validing.txt(108 sequences).
+The original B3PPs sequences and non-B3PPs data are stored in ./B3PPs/Augur Data/Raw data/Training.txt(2851 sequences) and ./B3PPs/Augur Data/Raw data/Validing.txt(108 sequences).

-The extracted features data is stored in ./B3PPs/B3P2Augur Data/Extracted features.
+The extracted features data is stored in ./B3PPs/Augur Data/Extracted features.

-The results of multiple ML methods are stored in ./B3PPs/B3P2Augur Data/Comparison of multiple ML methods.
+The results of multiple ML methods are stored in ./B3PPs/Augur Data/Comparison of multiple ML methods.

-The data of data augmentation with different ratios is stored in ./B3PPs/B3P2Augur Data/Data Augmentation with different ratios.
+The data of data augmentation with different ratios is stored in ./B3PPs/Augur Data/Data Augmentation with different ratios.

-The training set and independent test set data used for modeling are stored in ./B3PPs/B3P2Augur Data/Training.csv and ./B3PPs/B3P2Augur Data/Independent test set.csv.
+The training set and independent test set data used for modeling are stored in ./B3PPs/Augur Data/Training.csv and ./B3PPs/Augur Data/Independent test set.csv.

 # Working environment
 The work was built in Microsoft Visual Studio Code 1.85.0